OSSCanada/microhackfest/HOL/04_Serverless/README.md

 ## 3. Create a File Moving Flow

 The purpose of this section is to help you understand how you can leverage Functions to move data around in Azure.
 We are going to take data that arrives in a Queue and put it into an Azure Storage Table.
-This an just as easily be a SQL or No SQL DB as well.
+This can just as easily be a SQL or No SQL DB as well.

 - Similar to step 1 above, leverage the same Function App, but this time create a **Timer Trigger** Function.
 	* Schedule the timer for every 20 seconds